 A small white mark on the chest is allowed by the standard, and personally I think is pretty cute, but it’s not unusual to see larger blazes in certain lines.

-White is not allowed anywhere else; however, white behind the pasterns (below the wrist and above the foot) is so common, it is accepted.
+White is not allowed anywhere else on the body; however, white behind the pasterns (below the wrist and above the foot) is so common, it is accepted.

 The Gray Ghost

-Surely the gray color was deliberately cultivated and desired when creating the Weimaraner, and kennel clubs certainly have every right to restrict certain characteristics from being allowed in the standard.
+Surely the distinctive Weimaraner color was deliberately cultivated and desired when creating the breed, and kennel clubs certainly have every right to restrict certain characteristics from being allowed in the standard.

 Hey you made it to the end of the article!